Bear (YC F25)

 At an early-stage startup, my work didn't just end at product design.

-I wrote blog content to help establish Bear's voice in the GEO space (read here!).
-I built a generative AI workflow to produce custom cover visuals for blog posts at scale, something that would have taken hours per post now ran in minutes.
-I created pitch decks for fundraising and sales.
-I joined sales calls and did outreach alongside the team to understand what clients actually needed, which fed directly back into product decisions.
+I wrote blog content to help establish Bear's voice in the GEO space (read here), created pitch decks for fundraising and sales, and did sales calls and outreach alongside the team to understand what clients actually needed, which fed directly back into product decisions.

 Pitch Deck and Meta Ads